simeononsecurity/simeononsecurity.ch/content/articles/dos-and-donts-for-hardening-linux/index.en.md

 ### Use weak passwords

 Using weak passwords is a common mistake that can leave your Linux system vulnerable to attacks.
 Attackers can use tools to guess passwords that are based on common words, names, or dates.
-It is important to use strong and unique passwords that are not easily guessable.
+It is important to use strong and unique passwords that aren't easily guessable.

 You can create strong passwords by using a combination of uppercase and lowercase letters, numbers, and special characters.
 It is also a good practice to use a [password manager](https://simeononsecurity.com/articles/bitwarden-and-keepassxc-vs-the-rest/) to generate and store complex passwords securely.
 [Password managers](https://simeononsecurity.com/articles/bitwarden-and-keepassxc-vs-the-rest/) can also help you to remember your passwords and avoid using the same password for multiple accounts.